 The module aims to develop understanding in:

 - theory, purpose and practicalities of numerical approaches to reviewing including statistical meta analysis of effect sizes;

 - theory, purpose and practicalities of narrative and conceptual approaches to synthesis such as meta narrative reviews and meta ethnography;

 - theory, purpose and practicalities of quality appraisal of primary studies for different types of synthesis;

 - arguments in favour and against different approaches to systematic synthesis.

-This module complements the introductory course Systematic Reviews for Policy and Practice and the Research Engagement, Participation and Impact module.
+This module complements the introductory course Systematic reviews: diversity, design and debate and the Research Engagement, Participation and Impact module.

 'The training was an invaluable experience that will certainly enrich both my research and my teaching.'

 Andrea A. N. MacLeod, Université Laval, Canada